cbarbes1/Rommel-Center-Research/README.md

 ## AI usage
 ### Text analysis
-#### find the keywords and topics in research papers and research proposals | Proposed Method
+### find the keywords and topics in research papers and research proposals | Proposed Method
-- Automate the process of parsing blocks of text into a LLM like Open AI API
+> The main issue with interpreting various sets of text is the context window.
+Open AI's GPT 3.5 Turbo allows for about 4,096 Tokens in it's context window which translates to about 1,000 to 1,500 words.
--
+> Solution: Automate the process of parsing blocks of text that fit into the Context Window of GPT.
+Then ask for the keywords and topics throughout the text and build a program around this that will keep all the information together.

 ## Tools used in this project
 - Tailwindcss for styling.
 - React to make modularity possible and more simple to use with javascript.